rohanhajela/BeghouSimulation/README.md

 # BeghouSimulation
 Files to run simulation for Beghou Consulting's Case Competition on Oak Avenue Pharmaceuticals

-Download the Files: "beghou_modeling.csv" and "simulate.py"
-Run "simulate.py" with python3
+Download the Files: "beghou_modeling.csv" and "simulate.py" (through the folder) Run "simulate.py" with python3
 This will create a new file "simulation.txt" with your results.